chrisarg0/Go-Dutch/README.md

 - setting a default tip value that is not the the 0 index of the segmented control
 - begrudgingly had some trouble formatting the LaunchImage

-Walkthrough of all user stories:
+Walkthrough of all user stories

 <img src='GoDutchDemo.gif' title='Demo' width='' alt='Demo' />